jasoncarcamo/julis-api/README.md

 - POST /api/register   Create a new user
 - DELETE /api/delete/:id   Deletes a specific user by id

-## /api/login
+## /api/login - Logs in a user and returns a authorization token

 - POST /api/login  Create and returns a new authorizaion token for user successful log in

-## /user/service
+## /user/service - Service endpoints
 You will need a authorization token for the next few endpoints.
 You should have recieved a authorization token when you loggined in and automatically saved in your local storage.

-- GET /user/service   Returns specified user service
+- GET /user/service   Returns specific user service
 - POST /user/service   Create a new service request
 - PATCH /user/service   Update a specific service
 - DELETE /user/service   Delete a specific service